 It is vital that every business, no matter how big or small, has a clear crisis communications plan in place for when the unthinkable happens.
-This is more relevant now in 2020 than ever as more and more businesses operate remotely.
+Cyber attacks can happen to any business – regardless of size.
+This is more relevant now in 2021 than ever before, as most businesses continue to operate remotely.
 Effective Crisis Comms is vital in a Cybersecurity Incident to mitigate against risks.

 According to the National Cyber Security Centre, a cyber security incident is considered to be any adverse event that threatens the confidentiality, integrity, authenticity or availability of a network or information system.